chriscamacho/SpritePlacer/readme.md

 --- end of licence ---

-Allows the following manipulations on individual sprites

-* Name – a textual name that can be used for a sprite, has no functional use in the editor, could be used for user defined data...
-* Xpos Ypos – the coordinates the centre of the sprite is placed.
-* width height – the size of the sprite also used in conjunction with scale and wrap for texture effects
-* angle – the rotation of the sprite (in degrees)
-* offsetX offsetY – texture offset in pixels
-* texture – the file name of the texture to use.
-* Xwrap Ywrap – effects how the texture wraps if it is not big enough to cover the sprite.
-* various physics properties (multiple physics shapes per sprite)
-* scripting - ability to run functions each frame and when sprites collide etc
+Allows sprites to be positioned and textured in a number of ways and to attach physics objects to the sprite as well as effecting their behaviour with scripting

-The current sprite is selected with the mouse (or touch)
+The current sprite is selected with the mouse

 In addition to manipulating individual sprites where the camera is looking can be moved by "dragging"

-There is a (somewhat rudimentry) file dialog to assist with loading and saving "levels"

-New sprites can be added with the “add” button, they can be deleted with the remove button once selected
+After "running" a level to return to edditing press the escape key.

 event driven script functions